solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_06_Query_MySQL_Workbench.md

-# Query Azure Database for MySQL using MySQL Workbench
+# Connect and Query Azure Database for MySQL using MySQL Workbench

 This section explains how to perform queries against Azure Database for MySQL Flexible Server using MySQL Workbench, a UI-based management tool.